KittiKovacs/Quahog_Bulletin-MS3/README.md

 - This page has been created to display all posts in each category.

-- The content of the posts is displayed on cards, each of which has a link on the bottom to the page containing posts within each category.
+- The truncated content of the post is displayed on the cards, each of which has a link on the bottom that takes the user to a separate page where they can view the full details of each post.

-- Admin is able to add a new category (AKA Board)
+-There is a floating action button in the top left corner of each card.
+If it's not the user's own post, the user can save it into their own collection of posts on their profile page.
+If the user created the post in question, the user is able to edit or delete the post by simply clicking on the relevant button which appears on mouse hover.

 #### Creating Posts